MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex1_compliance_roles.md

 1. When the **Pick an account** window is displayed, select **Use another account**.

-1. When the **Sign in** window is displayed, sign in as `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. When the **Sign in** window is displayed, sign in as `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
 Joni's password was set in a previous exercise.

 1. A message about the new Microsoft Purview portal will appear on the screen.
 Select **Get started** to access the new portal.